Gentleman Jack (TV series): Book

 The series tie-in paperback book was released on 25 April 2019 in the United Kingdom by BBC Books under the title Gentleman Jack: The Real Anne Lister, and on 4 June 2019 in the United States by Penguin Random House as Gentleman Jack: The Diaries of Anne Lister.
 The book was written by Anne Choma, the historical adviser for the series.

 Ballet

-A ballet inspired by the series will be touring England and Finland starting in 2026.
+A ballet inspired by the series, created by Northern Ballet, toured England and Finland from March 2026.
 Sally Wainwright is a creative consultant on the project.